310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-Ahaha, I really panicked there… I could tell she was wobbling about as she walked, but then she flopped down right into the pool.
+Ahaha, I really panicked there~… I could tell she was wobbling about as she walked, but then she flopped down right into the pool.

-I think she accidentally tripped over herself…
+I think she just accidentally slipped…

 But then I didn’t see her resurface out of the water, so I had to dive in there and save her.